Display symbols with a dictionary renderer

 Catalog for managing custom styles in ArcGIS Pro.

 You can create your own dictionary style with the symbols you need as well as the logic for how they are applied.
-The logic for applying symbols from a dictionary style is implemented as an Arcade script and stored in the style file along with the symbols.
+The logic for applying symbols from a dictionary style is implemented as an Arcade script and is stored in the style file along with the symbols.
 A JSON definition of dictionary configuration properties (also stored in the style) allows you to define the expected attributes and other settings used by the style.

 One or more symbols are read from a dictionary style to build a composite multilayer symbol for a geoelement.
 A dictionary renderer determines the symbol components to request for a geoelement's symbol (using symbol keys) based on input attribute values and style-specific logic.
 The Arcade code below, for example, reads the input value for the health inspection ($feature.healthgrade), determines the corresponding letter grade, and stores the appropriate key to return.